O365/python-o365/README.md

     account.authenticate(scopes=['basic', 'message_all'])
     ```

-    The `authenticate` method will print into the console a url that you will have to visit to achieve authentication.
+    The `authenticate` method will print into the console an url that you will have to visit to achieve authentication.
     Then after visiting the link and authenticate you will have to paste back the resulting url into the console.
     The method will return `True` and print a message if it was succesful.

-    **Tip:** When using MacOs the console is limited to 1024 characters.
+    **Tip:** When using macOS the console is limited to 1024 characters.
 If your url has multiple scopes it can exceed this limit.
 To solve this.
-Just `import readline` a the top of your script.
+Just `import readline` at the top of your script.

 1. Web app based authentication interface:

-    You can authenticate your users in a web environment by following this steps:
+    You can authenticate your users in a web environment by following these steps:

     1. First ensure you are using an appropiate TokenBackend to store the auth tokens (See Token storage below).
     1. From a handler redirect the user to the Microsoft login url.
 Provide a callback.
-Store the state.
+Store the flow dictionary.
-    1. From the callback handler complete the authentication with the state and other data.
+    1. From the callback handler complete the authentication with the flow dict and other data.

     The following example is done using Flask.
     ```python